 - A demonstrable track record finding, analyzing, and presenting data in a compelling way

 - Excellent organizational, analytical, design, writing and presentation skills, as well as experience in a collaborative working environment

 - Enthusiasm and willingness to take on considerable responsibility in a fast-paced office environment

 Work may occasionally include evening or weekend meetings.
 This position is based in RPA’s New York office, although occasional travel to other areas within the New York-New Jersey-Connecticut region may be needed.

 RPA conducts research, advocacy, and planning on regional and national priorities, including open space and environmental sustainability, transportation, economic development, and governance.
 Our team of talented professionals is passionate about developing and sharing ideas that foster thriving, healthy cities and communities.

-This is a full-time, two-year position with health, vision, and dental benefits.
+This is a full-time position with health, vision, and dental benefits.

 Minimum Education Required